 Each LSI team member plays a vital role in the success of the Institute’s mission, which is achieved through a commitment to the following community values:

 Performing work in a manner that is honest, moral, ethical, and responsible, and upholds the integrity of the LSI at all times.

 The expectation of integrity applies to the use of all U-M/LSI resources, equipment and funding.
 Furthermore, it is a fundamental responsibility of all LSI team members to maintain the trust of the public in all research and scholarly activities and to preserve U-M’s and the LSI’s reputation for high standards of scholarly integrity.
 For more information, see U-M’s statements on Integrity of Scholarship and Research Integrity.

 Incorporating teamwork and partnership through the inclusion of others’ views and scientific knowledge, as well as mutual respect and care of equipment, information and resources.

-For a list of LSI supported and shared core equipment, please see the LSI Intranet (log-in required).
+For a list of LSI supported and shared core equipment, please see an updated list located under Quick Links on the LSI Intranet (log-in required).

 Adhering to all safety rules, policies, procedures and regulations, and completing all safety training in a timely manner.

 For more information related to safety compliance when working in laboratories or conducting research, please see the U-M Environment, Health and Safety guidance.